wlvyr/Wlvyr.Common/Wlvyr.Common/README.md

 ## Mapper

-Allows project to define their own mapping configuration.
-The project doesn't require AutoMapper to be used but is based on it.
-To setup get all `Wlvyr.Common.Interface.Configuration.IMapperConfig<TConfigurer>` implementations, from relevant workspace projects, and initialize.
+Allow projects to define their own mapping configuration.
+The project doesn't require AutoMapper to be used, but is based on it.
+To setup, get all `Wlvyr.Common.Interface.Configuration.IMapperConfig<TConfigurer>` implementations, from relevant workspace projects, and then initialize.

 Example usage: